This post may include affiliate links. Thank you for your support.

 - How to Cut Garlic

-This guide is for anyone who’s ever wondered how to get the most goodness out of a garlic bulb, without any fuss!
+Cutting garlic isn’t just a kitchen skill—it’s a flavor adventure.
+Today’s guide is for anyone who’s ever wondered how to peel and chop garlic to get the most goodness out of a bulb, without any fuss!
 I’m here to demystify the entire garlic preparation process and make you a garlic pro.

-Ready, set, go – let’s learn how to cut garlic cloves like a BOSS!
+Ready?
+Let’s dive in and learn how to peel and cut garlic cloves like a BOSS!

 You’ll need the following ingredients for this knife skills tutorial: